emberjs/rfcs/text/0496-handlebars-strict-mode.md

 Three of the strict mode restrictions—no implicit `this` fallback, no implicit invocation of argument-less helpers and no eval—were already proposed in their respective RFCs.
-These features will be deprecated in sloppy mode templates and can be fixed incrementally.
+These features will be deprecated in non-strict mode templates and can be fixed incrementally.
 We should continue implementing these deprecatios as already proposed and encouraged adoption.
 It is quite likely that by the time strict mode becomes widely available, these deprecations will have already been implemented and fixed in most Ember applications.

-On the other hand, implicit globals and dynamic resolutions are not going away anytime soon in sloppy mode.
-These features are intrinsically tied to sloppy mode, and we expect developers to migrate to template imports or single-file components when those over time, which would also opt them into strict mode, when those features become available.
+On the other hand, implicit globals and dynamic resolutions are not going away anytime soon in non-strict mode.
+These features are intrinsically tied to non-strict mode, and we expect developers to migrate to template imports or single-file components when those over time, which would also opt them into strict mode, when those features become available.